BottleRocketStudios/Android-ArchitectureDemo/README.md

 * **Required reading** - [NEW_PROJECT_STARTER.md](./docs/NEW_PROJECT_STARTER.md) for information on how to use this repository as a new project starter.
 * **Required reading** - [BEST_PRACTICES.md](./docs/BEST_PRACTICES.md) for Android engineering team norms for the project.

+## Pre-PR Creation Checklist
+1. Create 1+ commits locally until work is completed.
+2. Execute the Android Studio `ci - internalDebug (minus clean) - dev build` Run Configuration (via `Run` -> `Run...` or `Ctrl+Opt+R` on macOS)
+    * Fix any failures that surface due to linting, compilation, or unit tests.
+3. Build/install the `internalDebugMini` variant on your testing emulator/device (enables proguard and will crash if proguard rules need tweaking but weren't)
+4. Smoke test the app and ensure no regressions/crashes/unexpected behavior.
+5. Create PR!

 ## Future functionality
 *Note: Evaluate if the implementing something in this list is still best practice prior to coding it.*